Raising Awareness, Changing and Saving Lives

 In My Mind Mental Health Conference

 IMM Conference focuses on issues impacting the mental health of LGBTQ+ Black and peoples of color to collaboratively share knowledge and information among clinicians, academicians, community members, advocates, activists, and students.
-The next edition, focused on migrants’ mental health, is scheduled for October 2024.
+The Conference’s 10th anniversary gathering, “Moving to Thriving and Belonging” - Migrant Communities’ Healing Journeys will focus on migrants, asylum seekers, and refugees mental health, and will be held on October 11 and 12, 2024 at The New School, in NYC.

 Learn more >>>